mth/yeti/doc/intro.rst

     > empty? []
     true is boolean

-This can be used as an example for writing a function, that will print all list elements::
+This can be used as an example for writing a function, that prints all list elements::

     printElem l =